-From kettle-style to cart-style, feature-filled to bare minimum, we tested eight charcoal grills with steak, chicken and ribs to find out which are the best bets for your next cookout.
-We update this list periodically.
+From cart-style to kettle-style, feature-filled to bare minimum, we tested nine charcoal grills withto find out which are the best bets for your next backyard barbecue.
+We'll update this list periodically.

-At $109, Weber's original, kettle-style charcoal grill continues to stand the test of time.
-In our high-heat searing tests, Weber delivered the best balance of seared exterior and medium rare interior steak.
-The Weber gave us tasty chicken too, with crispy chicken skin.
-The Weber can also smoke low and slow at rock-steady temperatures.
+At $119, Weber's original, kettle-style charcoal grill continues to stand the test of time.
+In our high-heat searing tests, Weber delivered the best balance of seared exterior and medium-rare interior steak.
+The Weber kettle grill gave us tasty chicken too, with crispy chicken skin.
+The Weber can also smoke low and slow at a rock-steady cooking temperature.
 That translated to seriously flavorful ribs.

 Simple construction means there aren't too many parts to assemble or too many features to handle while cooking.
-A vent on the lid controls air flow and a well-designed ash tray beneath the grill facilitates easy cleanup.
+A vent on the lid controls airflow and a well-designed ash tray beneath the Weber grill facilitates easy cleanup.

-We tested the 22-inch model in black, but Weber also offers an 18-inch version of its original kettle design.
+We tested the 22-inch Weber charcoal grill in black, but Weber also offers an 18-inch version of its original kettle design.
 There are certainly fancier and more expensive grills to use for cooking, but for a balance of affordability and quality, you can't go wrong with this classic.
 This is the best charcoal grill overall.

-Updated for 2021, the $119 Nexgrill Cart-Style Charcoal Grill is a compelling alternative to Weber, especially if you prefer a cart-style backyard cooker.
-That design gives you a handy side tray and more room to cook.
-In fact, at 572 square inches, this updated version has even more cooking space than the previous version, which offered 390 square inches.
+Updated for 2021, the $119 Nexgrill Cart-Style Charcoal Grill is a compelling alternative to the Weber, especially if you prefer a cart-style backyard cooker.
+That design gives you a handy side tray and more cooking surface room.
+In fact, at 572 square inches, this updated larger grill has even more cooking space than the previous version, which offered 390 square inches.
 It's also a lot compared with the Weber's 363-square-inch cooking area.

-In our medium, indirect heat chicken tests, Nexgrill delivered flavorful, juicy meat as a close second to Weber.
-Ribs were tender, juicy and done in just under five hours.
-And this updated model, using the charcoal snake method, demonstrated temperature control almost as good as the Weber.
+In our medium, indirect-heat chicken tests, the Nexgrill delivered flavorful, juicy meat as a close second to the Weber.
+Ribs were tender, juicy and done in just under 5 hours.
+And this updated model, when we used the charcoal snake method, demonstrated temperature control almost as good as the Weber.

 Cart-style grills aren't for everyone.
-They're bulkier, assembly is more involved, and you'll likely need more fuel to keep the larger space at a high temperature.
-Our results, however, were almost as good as the kettle-style Weber, so if you're interested in a cart-style charcoal grill, this is your best bet.
+They're bulkier, the assembly is more involved and you'll likely need more fuel to keep the larger space at a high temperature.
+Our results, however, were almost as good as with the kettle-style Weber, so if you're interested in a cart-style charcoal BBQ, this is your best bet.

-At $280, the Napoleon charcoal grill is expensive.
-During our chicken cooking tests, however, it held its temperature better than any other charcoal grill we've tested.
+At $319, the Napoleon portable charcoal grill is expensive.
+During our chicken cooking tests, however, this portable grill held its temperature better than any other charcoal grill we've tested.
 The resulting chicken was tasty, and the grill features really well-made cast-iron grates across its 365 square inches of cooking area.
 The lid houses a temperature gauge and a handy hinge that makes it easy to add charcoal.

 Napoleon delivered excellent cooking results in our ribs test.
-It prepared a tender and juicy rack in just 4 hours, 30 minutes.
+It prepared a tender and juicy rack in just four hours, 30 minutes.
 In our chicken test it held a high temperature for longer than any other grill in the lineup.
-The searing test was average, but satisfactory.
+The searing test was average but satisfactory.